Postgraduate Course organisers

 Prof. Maria Isabel Lucena

 Maria Isabel Lucena is Professor of Pharmacology at the University of Malaga and Director of the Clinical Pharmacology Service at the University Hospital of Malaga.
-Since 2013, she has been Scientific coordinator of SCReN, Platform of Clinical research and clinical trials at IBIMA.

 Click to read more